 So how can you get the benefits of being a great source of expert information in your field — and give the benefit of that information to your clients — without getting into trouble?

 There’s a difference, legally speaking, between consultation and education.

 - Your website can share information, backed with sources and research references if that works with your style, with complete confidence.
-You might want to avoid sweeping subjective statements like, “Bankruptcy is never the best option.”
+You might want to avoid sweeping subjective statements like, “Everybody needs cosmetic surgery.”

 - Your website can present facts in a neutral way.
 You can, for example, say that “eating healthy foods such as fish and green vegetables has been shown to correlate with general eye health.”
 You might not want to say, “Marigold essence tablets are the vision-restoring miracle of the future!”

-- You can make sure to have a statement somewhere on your website saying that your posts or papers are offered “for informational purposes” and encouraging readers to meet with their doctor, lawyer, financial adviser, etc. to determine the best option for their particular circumstances.
+- You can make sure to have a statement somewhere on your website saying that your posts or papers are offered “for informational purposes” and encouraging readers to meet with their doctor to determine the best option for their particular circumstances.

 Here’s the bottom line: don’t make diagnoses online.
 Do have a disclaimer on your website.
 And do respond to comments asking for specific legal or medical advice for a specific individual with, “Please make an appointment so we can discuss your situation thoroughly.”